Free Walking Tour Berlin

 The Neptune Fountain

-The Neptune Fountain, locally known as “Neptunbrunnen,” is an imposing bronze fountain located in front of the Rotes Rathaus.
-It pays tribute to the Roman god of the sea, Neptune.
+Neptune Fountain or locally known as Neptunbrunnen is an outstanding large bronze sculpture surrounded with multiple water coming from the Central Sea fountain.
+It even honors the Roman god of the sea, Neptune.

 History and Design